-Residence Life Staff and Community Councils frequently advertise educational, cultural, or social functions in their hall.
+Residence Life & Housing staff and Community Councils frequently advertise educational, cultural, or social functions in their hall.
 The sponsor and posting date must be indicated clearly on materials to be displayed on bulletin boards.
 The individual planning the program should remove any postings as soon as the program is over.

 Non-residence hall groups may also advertise their events in the residence halls.
-Any Registered Student Organization or University office that would like to post advertisements in the residence halls may do so by seeking approval from a Residence Life Administrative Assistant in the Residence Life Main Office or the Event Services Office in the Student Centers.
+Any Registered Student Organization or University office that would like to post advertisements in the residence halls may do so by seeking approval from a Residence Life & Housing Administrative Assistant in the Residence Life & Housing main office or the Event Services Office in the Student Centers.
 Any posters approved should be in good taste and be consistent with University policies and procedures.
 Groups are not allowed to display any commercial advertisement or promotions within residence halls.
 Organizations are responsible for sorting the postings in hall order.
-Postings may only be put up by Residence Life staff on approved bulletin boards.
+Postings may only be put up by Residence Life & Housing staff on approved bulletin boards.
 Groups are not authorized to hang their own postings.

-Flyers to be posted in the residence halls must be authorized by a Residence Life Administrative Assistant at 5 Courtney Street or the Event Services Office in the Student Centers.
+Flyers to be posted in the residence halls must be authorized by a Residence Life & Housing Administrative Assistant in Eliphalet Gilbert or the Event Services Office in the Student Centers.
 This authorization is merely an acknowledgement that a University office or Registered Student Organization is sponsoring the program being advertised.
-For example, Residence Life will not authorize for posting any flyers for non-University events, business advertisements, etc. Residence Life will not distribute posters advertising events that offer alcohol.
+For example, Residence Life & Housing will not authorize for posting any flyers for non-University events, business advertisements, etc. Residence Life & Housing will not distribute posters advertising events that offer alcohol.

 When a flyer raises some concern due to its content, we will ask that written confirmation from the Registered Student Organization advisor or someone from the sponsoring office be provided for our records.
 The written confirmation should include acknowledgement of the content of the flyer, approval that the flyer be used, and the name and phone number of a contact person.
 We will direct any questions or concerns raised about the flyer to the contact.